 - Decreased academic achievement due to difficulties the affected child has in concentrating or being in a classroom with bullies

-- Truancy behaviour by the child to avoid the bullying behaviour
+- Truancy behaviour to avoid the bullying behaviour

-- Poor mental health and persistent feelings of being physical ill
+- Poor mental health and persistent feelings of being physically ill

 - Self harming/suicidal thoughts and behaviours